 Lastly, one exception to the rule on written grants of discretionary authority concerns “time and price” discretion.
 A customer may verbally give a broker discretion to buy or sell a security in her account.
 However, the broker and client must agree on a specific quantity of a specific security.
 Moreover, the grant of discretionary authority only lasts until the end of the trading day on which it was given.

-If you discover transactions in your account that you don’t recognize, or if you have questions concerning the handling of your account, contact the securities attorneys at Lubiner, Schmidt & Palumbo for a free consultation.
+If you discover transactions in your account that you don’t recognize, or if you have questions concerning the handling of your account, contact the securities attorneys at Lubiner, Schmidt & Palumbo for a consultation.